-Rudolfinum is a neo-renaissance building, standing on the right bank of the River Vltava.
-The money for its construction was donated by the First Czech Savings Bank on the occasion of its 50th anniversary.
-The newly constructed building was named after a crown prince Rudolph (Archduke of Austria and crown prince of Austro-Hungarian Empire).
+The Rudolfinum is a wonderful Neo-Renaissance building and you’ll find it on the right bank of the River Vltava.
+All the money for its construction was donated by the First Czech Savings Bank on the occasion of its 50th anniversary.
+After constructing the building, the people took to naming it after a Crown Prince Rudolph.
+He was the Archduke of Austria and Crown Prince of Austro-Hungarian Empire.

 Two architects, Josef Zítek and Josef Schulz, worked on its construction between 1876-1881.
-It was intended to be a gallery as well as a great concert hall.
-A concert hall called Dvořákova síň, still in use today, was finished in 1884 and the gallery can be found in the upper floors.
+Additionally there was to be a gallery as well as a great concert hall.
+With the construction finishing in 1884, the concert hall, called Dvořákova síň, is still in use today.
+You can find the gallery on the upper floors.

-After the foundation of Czechoslovakia, the Rudolfinum turned into a seat of Czechoslovak parliament, which held its meetings here between 1919 and 1941.
-After a German takeover of our country, Rudolfinum reverted to its original purpose – a concert hall, where important concerts were held on various occasions – such as celebration of Adolf Hitler’s birthday or The Day of Heroes (A National Holiday of the times, created by Nazis).
+As a consequence of the foundation of Czechoslovakia, the Rudolfinum became the seat of Czechoslovak Parliament.
+It took to holding its meetings there between 1919 and 1941.
+Then due to Germany’s takeover of our country, we saw the Rudolfinum reverting back to its original purpose, that of a concert hall.
+As a result, important concerts were taking place on various occasions.
+These included the celebration of Adolf Hitler’s birthday or The Day of Heroes.
+(A National Holiday of the times, created by the Nazis).

-After the end of WWII was the building was returned to the Czech Philharmonic Orchestra.
+The end of the Second World War saw the returning of the building to the Czech Philharmonic Orchestra.

-Nowadays the Rudolfinum is used for art exhibitions and important concerts.
-Many classical music festivals, such as the Prague Proms and Prague Spring, are held at Dvořákova síň – the largest concert hall in the building.
-So if you ever consider hearing some some great classical music while taking in astounding decor, the Rudolfinum is a building you should put on your list!
+Presently the the building is used for art exhibitions and concerts.
+Also you can attend classical music festivals, such as the Prague Proms and the Prague Spring which take place at Dvořákova síň.
+This is the largest and certainly the most impressive concert hall in the building.
+So if you want to hear some some great classical music while taking in astounding decor, the Rudolfinum is a building you should put on your list!